rebeccamccollumstats/r-statistics-projects/04-mtg-card-ratings-analysis/README.md

 This project analyzed Magic: The Gathering card performance data from *Outlaws of the Thunder Junction* draft format.
 The main goal for this project was to understand which cards, colors, rarity groups, and draft behaviors were associated with stronger limited format performance.

-The dataset contained 376 unique cards and included draft related metrics such as how often cards were seen, picked, played, drawn, and how often they were asssociated with player wins.
-The project was completed as an exploratory data analysis project in R, using data cleaning, summary statistics, grouped comparisons, correlations, and visualitzations.
+The dataset contained 376 unique cards and included draft related metrics such as how often cards were seen, picked, played, drawn, and how often they were associated with player wins.
+The project was completed as an exploratory data analysis project in R, using data cleaning, summary statistics, grouped comparisons, correlations, and visualizations.

 ## METHODOLOGY
 The project started by importing and cleaning the raw Kaggle dataset.
 Column names were standardized, percentage based variables were converted from text into numeric values, missing color values were labeled Colorless/Other, and new grouping variables were created for color group and rarity group.